What is a prenuptial agreement?

 In short, if there’s not enough to go around to meet the needs of both people and any children, then assets that have been ringfenced for one person in the prenuptial agreement, may have to be shared as part of the divorce/ dissolution settlement.

-Summary: what is a prenuptial agreement?
+Summary: What is a prenuptial agreement?

-Prenuptial agreements are becoming increasingly common in England and Wales, as a way for couples to outline how their assets and finances would be divided if their relationship were to end.
+Prenuptial agreements are becoming increasingly common in England and Wales as a way for couples to outline how their assets and finances would be divided if their relationship were to end.
 Whilst not automatically legally binding, they are viewed as persuasive evidence in court proceedings and provide a level of financial certainty as well as reduce potential conflicts if divorce or dissolution proceedings were to unfold in the future.

 Booking a free 15-minute call with an amicable expert can help you understand the process, how long it may take, how much it can cost and what your options are.